 Each day your child can pick one slip out of the container and that will be their reading focus for the day.

 If you have several children completing the challenge it is very easy to make a box for each one to use.

 PRINTABLE SUMMER READING CHALLENGE

 You can download and print off this summer reading challenge for your own personal use.

-Just click this link or the image below to download and print this off: Summer Reading Challenge
+Just fill in the form below to download and print off the Summer Reading Challenge.

 If you loved this summer activity be sure to check these out:

 - 100 Things to Do This Summer

 - Family Outing Ideas for Summer

 Be sure to SHARE this summer reading challenge with your friends on social media so they can come by and print this off too!